-What If The Police Arrive?
+What if the Police Arrive?

-After you have changed the lock, it's best to start moving your things in as quickly as possible.
-This will make it obvious that you are squatting the place rather than breaking and entering or trying to steal.
+After you have changed the lock, it's best to start moving-your things in as soon as possible.
 This is the point at which the police are most likely to arrive.
 Don't let them in if you can avoid it.

-In the past, squatters were advised to stand their ground and tell the police firmly:
+However the police do have the legal right to enter a house, if they have a warrant (ask to see it), if they think that someone inside has committed or is about to commit an 'arrestable offence' (most serious offences) or if they suspect theft, drugs, firearms, violent crime or breach of the peace.
+You should tell the police something like this:

 'We have moved in here to live because we have nowhere else.
 We did not break anything when we entered and we have not damaged anything since.
-It isn't a criminal matter; it is a civil matter between us and the owners, and they must take us to court for a possession order if they want us to leave.'
+It isn't a criminal matter; it is a civil matter betwen us and the owners, and they must take us to court for a possession order if they want us to leave.'